 Will my insurance cover a hit-and-run?

 Say someone slams into the side of your car and takes off.
 In cases like these, you have no way of contacting the driver, nor getting ahold of their insurance (unless you’re a mind reader).
 So, in insurance terms, you were hit by an uninsured motorist and could get help from your UM/UIM coverage.

 Am I required to have UM/UIM coverage in Georgia?

 You’re not technically required to have UM/UIM insurance in GA but consider this: The minimum requirement for insurance in GA is only 25/50/25.
 This means that the minimum amount of coverage required is $25,000 bodily injury liability per person, $50,000 per accident, and $25,000 in property damage.

 With UM/UIM coverage, your insurance can help fill in that gap between the other driver’s coverage limit and the actual cost of your medical expenses.
 So, the peace of mind can be worth the extra coverage.

 Keep in mind that UM/UIM insurance also has a minimum coverage limit that may still be less than the medical bills you incur.
 So, the best course of action for determining the UM/UIM coverage you need is to get a policy that offers the same amount of coverage as your normal car insurance policy.

 So, why should you get UM/UIM coverage?
 The simple answer is peace of mind.
 When you first started driving, you may have heard the adage that you have to drive for you and everyone else on the road.
 So, that can also include parts of your insurance coverage.

 If you’re worried about the cost of adding this policy to your car insurance, don’t be!
-Our insurance experts are the best at asking the right questions to help you save money on the auto insurance you need.
+Our insurance professionals are the best at asking the right questions to help you save money on the auto insurance you need.
 So, call us today or fill out our online form to start your free, easy quotes.